As part of JSON-LD for SEO I get asked a lot of Shopify SEO questions, mostly around the idea of getting more traffic to your Shopify store.

 Similar to regular internal links are links to related products.

 Since these related products are also links, they count as additional internal links.
 If one product is recommended from multiple other products, its importance will go up.
-This can be very useful to get your popular products performing better in the search results.
+This can be very useful to get your popular products to perform better in the search results.

 Avoid false internal links